chairemobilite/transition-docs/tutorial/README.md

 [GTFS](https://gtfs.org/) is an open standard format used to distribute transit information.
 Most agencies in the world use this format, that can be used by various tools to show transit data to users.

 Many transit feeds can be easily found in the [Open Mobility data](https://transitfeeds.com/) website, but the most up to date versions are recorded in the [Mobility Database catalogs](https://database.mobilitydata.org/).
 The transit agencies website may also contain this information.
-For example, the Montreal Transportation Society, whose data has been used to write this tutorial, can be found on [their website](https://www.stm.info/en/about/developers).
+For example, the Société de transport de Montréal, the Montreal transit agency, whose data has been used to write this tutorial, can be found on [their website](https://www.stm.info/en/about/developers).

 To import the GTFS, click on the `Import from a GTFS feed` menu item on the left, towards the bottom of the list.
 It will open the import panel.